Contact Lenses - Optometrist in Lewis Center, Ohio

 The Importance of a Comprehensive Eye Exam

-Whether you have vision problems or not, having your eyes checked regularly ensures proper eye health, with no developing eye conditions.
-A comprehensive eye exam checks both the general health of your eyes and your visual acuity.
-During this exam the eye doctor will decide your prescription for eyeglasses.
-This prescription alone is not enough for contact lenses.
-The doctor will check for any eye health issues, such as dry eye, that could interfere with the comfort and success of contact lens wear.
+Whether or not you have vision problems, it is important to have your eyes checked regularly to ensure they are healthy and that there are no signs of a developing eye condition.
+A comprehensive eye exam will check the general health of your eyes as well as the quality of your vision.
+During this exam the eye doctor will determine your prescription for eyeglasses, however this prescription alone is not sufficient for contact lenses.
+The doctor may also check for any eye health issues that could interfere with the comfort and success of contact lens wear.

 Contact Lens Fitting

-Contact lenses are not a one size fits all item.
-To fit your lenses properly, the optometrist will need to measure your eye.
-Improperly fitting contact lenses could cause discomfort, blurry vision or even damage the eye.
-The measurements your eye doctor will take for a contact lens fitting include:
+One size does not fit all when it comes to contact lenses.
+Your eye doctor will need to take some measurements to properly fit your contact lenses.
+Contact lenses that do not fit properly could cause discomfort, blurry vision or even damage the eye.
+Here are some of the measurements your eye doctor will take for a contact lens fitting:

-To ensure that the curve of the lens properly fits to the curve of your eye, your doctor will measure the curvature of the cornea (the front surface of the eye).
-The curvature is measured with a keratometer which determines the proper curve for your contact lenses.
-If you have astigmatism, the curvature of your cornea is not perfectly round.
-A “toric” lens, which is designed specifically for an eye with astigmatism, would be used to offer optimal fit and comfort.
-In certain cases, your eye doctor may decide to measure your cornea in greater detail with a mapping of the corneal surface called corneal topography.
+In order to assure that the fitting curve of the lens properly fits the curve of your eye, your doctor will measure the curvature of the cornea or front surface of the eye.
+The curvature is measured with an instrument called a keratometer to determine the appropriate curve for your contact lenses.
+If you have astigmatism, the curvature of your cornea is not perfectly round and therefore a “toric” lens, which is designed specifically for an eye with astigmatism, would be fit to provide the best vision and lens fit.
+In certain cases your eye doctor may decide to measure your cornea in greater detail with a mapping of the corneal surface called corneal topography.

 Your eye doctor may measure the size of your pupil or your iris (the colored area of your eye) with an instrument called a biomicroscope or slit lamp or manually with a ruler or card.
-This measurement is important if you are considering specialized lenses such as Gas Permeable (GP) contacts.
+This measurement is especially important if you are considering specialized lenses such as Gas Permeable (GP) contacts.

 One of the most common problems affecting contact lens wear is dry eyes.
-Contact lenses that are not kept properly hydrated become dry causing the eyes to become itchy and irritated.
-If you have dry eye syndrome, your doctor will want to make sure that you have enough tear film to keep the lenses moist and comfortable.
-If not, contact lenses may not be a good vision choice.
+If the lenses are not kept adequately hydrated and moist, they will become uncomfortable and your eyes will feel dry, irritated and itchy.
+Particularly if you have dry eye syndrome, your doctor will want to make sure that you have a sufficient tear film to keep the lenses moist and comfortable, otherwise, contact lenses may not be a suitable vision option.

-A tear film evaluation is performed by the doctor by putting a drop of liquid dye on your eye and then viewing your tears with a slit lamp.
-Another way is by placing a special strip of paper under the lid to absorb the tears, seeing how much moisture is produced.
-If the tear film is weak, your eye doctor may recommend certain types of contact lenses that are more successful in maintaining moisture.
+A tear film evaluation is performed by the doctor by putting a drop of liquid dye on your eye and then viewing your tears with a slit lamp or by placing a special strip of paper under the lid to absorb the tears to see how much moisture is produced.
+If your tear film is weak, your eye doctor may recommend certain types of contact lenses that are more successful in maintaining moisture.

-You may be asked to try on a pair of contact lenses to feel if the fit is comfortable.
-The doctor, or assistant, will insert the lens.
-You will keep them in for 15-20 minutes before the doctor exams the fit, movement and tearing in your eye.
-If, after the fitting, the lenses appear to be a good fit, these contact lenses will be ordered for you.
-Your eye doctor will also offer care and hygiene instructions including: how to insert and remove your lenses, how long to wear them, and how to store them, if relevant.
+After deciding which pair of lenses could work best with your eyes, the eye doctor may have you try on a pair of lenses to confirm the fit and comfort before finalizing and ordering your lenses.
+The doctor or assistant would insert the lenses and keep them in for 15-20 minutes before the doctor exams the fit, movement and tearing in your eye.
+If after the fitting, the lenses appear to be a good fit, your eye doctor will order the lenses for you.
+Your eye doctor will also provide care and hygiene instructions including how to insert and remove your lenses, how long to wear them and how to store them if relevant.